Why is radiology important?

 Radiology is central to the clinical practice of medicine across a wide range of disciplines.
 It is the best practical way to diagnose, monitor treatment and detect progression or relapse of many important and common diseases in a minimally invasive and anatomically precise manner.
 As a consequence of the increasing sophistication and accuracy of clinical imaging, the utilisation and importance of radiology has increased dramatically and consistently over the last 20 years.

-The College is proudly participating in the International Day of Radiology 2013 (IDoR 2013), which is an initiative of the European Society of Radiology (ESR), the Radiological Society of North America (RSNA) and the American College of Radiology (ACR).
+The College is proudly participates in the International Day of Radiology, which is an initiative of the European Society of Radiology (ESR), the Radiological Society of North America (RSNA) and the American College of Radiology (ACR).

 The purpose of the day is to build greater awareness of the value that radiological research, diagnosis and treatment can contribute to safe patient care, and to build an appreciation of the vital role radiologists perform in the healthcare continuum.